All Episodes

 And back then, it was as vitriolic as it is today.

-The hatred for Ronald Reagan and the things that were being said about him and his policies were no different than what was said about George W. Bush or he said about Newt today.
+The hatred for Ronald Reagan and the things that were being said about him and his policies were no different than what was said about George W. Bush or even said about Newt today.

-And there was no question, I mean Newt Gingrich was defining conservatism right along with Reagan, both in the social issues and cultural issues, fiscal issues.
+And there was no question, I mean, Newt Gingrich was defining conservatism right along with Reagan, both in the social issues and cultural issues, fiscal issues.

 It was dramatic.

-Those special orders were called a C-span revolution at the time.
+Those special orders were called a C-SPAN revolution at the time.

-They were there was nobody in the House.
+There was nobody in the house.

-The House had ceased business for the day.
+The house had ceased business for the day.

 It got to be so effective that Tip O'Neill shut him down.

-Now that's when I first became familiar with Newt Gingrich.
+Now, that's when I first became familiar with Newt Gingrich.

 And I was desperate to talk to the guy.